SAP-samples/btp-setup-automator/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/btp-setup-automator)](https://api.reuse.software/info/github.com/SAP-samples/btp-setup-automator) [![Release Docker Image](https://github.com/SAP-samples/btp-setup-automator/actions/workflows/docker-release-build-and-push.yml/badge.svg)](https://github.com/SAP-samples/btp-setup-automator/actions/workflows/docker-release-build-and-push.yml)[![Dev Docker Image](https://github.com/SAP-samples/btp-setup-automator/actions/workflows/docker-dev-build-and-push.yml/badge.svg)](https://github.com/SAP-samples/btp-setup-automator/actions/workflows/docker-dev-build-and-push.yml)

+## ⚠ Maintenance Mode ⚠

+📢 **Please be aware that with release 1.9.0 this tool is in maintenance mode** - see also the corresponding [announcement](https://github.com/SAP-samples/btp-setup-automator/discussions/558)

 ## Description

 This repository provides the user with a script to **automate the setup** of an [SAP Business Technology Platform (SAP BTP) account](https://account.hana.ondemand.com/) and to **learn** how this is done with the various command line interfaces and tools that run inside a [Docker](https://www.docker.com/) container.
 It uses  JSON configuration files to automate this setup of SAP BTP accounts or do other administrative tasks.